187th Infantry Regiment (United States): World War II and aftermath

 The regiment was originally constituted as the 187th Glider Infantry Regiment on 12 November 1942, and activated on 23 February 1943 at Camp Mackall, North Carolina.
 It was originally a two battalion glider regiment assigned to the 11th Airborne Division, the men of the 187th trained both as glider and parachute troops.
 They moved to Camp Polk on 9 January 1944 for glider training.
 The regiment staged at Camp Stoneman, California on 29 April 1944, and departed from the San Francisco Port of Embarkation on 6 May 1944.

 The regiment arrived in New Guinea on 29 May 1944 and joined the New Guinea Campaign.
 The regiment departed New Guinea on 11 November 1944, and arrived on Leyte on 18 November 1944 to join the Leyte Campaign.

 The regiment left Leyte, and joined the Luzon Campaign by assaulting Nasugbu Point Luzon on 31 January 1945, blocking Japanese forces as part of the advance on Manila from the south.
 From then until April 1945, the 187th fought their way from Nichols Field, Fort William McKinley, and Manila to Mount Macolod and Malepunyo.

 In May 1945, the 187th moved into Lipa to refit, rebuild, and prepare for Operation Downfall, the planned invasion of Japan.
 At this time, the 3rd Battalion was formed and the regiment was redesignated a para-glider regiment.

 The regiment was attached to the Provost Marshal General, U.S. Army Forces Far East from 1 June 1945 through 27 July 1945 at Manila.
 The campaigns in the Philippines were declared completed on 4 July 1945, and the regiment moved to Okinawa on 12 August 1945 for occupation duty.
-This is where the unit gained its name; Rakkasan, which means "falling umbrella" in Japanese, when it was the only unit to parachute onto Japanese soil at the time.
+This is where the unit gained its name; Rakkasan (落下傘), which means "Parachute" in Japanese, when it was the only unit to parachute onto Japanese soil at the time.
 With soldiers landing in close proximity to local landmarks featuring toriis the 187th adopted the torii as an unofficial part of the unit identity.
 After the war ended on 14 August 1945, the regiment subsequently moved to Japan on 30 August 1945, and was alleged to be the first foreign ground combat unit to enter that nation.

 In April 1949, the regiment returned to the United States and was stationed at what was then Camp Campbell, Kentucky.
 It was redesignated the 187th Airborne Infantry Regiment on 30 June 1949 and remained assigned to the 11th Airborne Division.
 In early 1950, the 187th participated in "Operation Swarmer", the largest peacetime airborne maneuver in history.